 Manual Eye Scan:

-UltraScale GTH and GTY allow a real-time, not disruptive Eye Scan.
+UltraScale GTY allows a real-time, not disruptive Eye Scan.
 The User can at the same time receive data and check the equalized signal eye extension for a full BER and signal margin control, without missing a single bit.

-Most of the information required can be found in (UG576) UltraScale and UltraScale+ GTH and (UG578) UltraScale and UltraScale+ GTY, RX Margin Analysis.
+Most of the information required can be found in (UG578) UltraScale and UltraScale+ GTY, RX Margin Analysis.

 This Answer Record will guide you through a step-by-step simple case of running a Manual Eye Scan.